1997 Minnesota Vikings season

 The 1997 season was the Minnesota Vikings' 37th in the National Football League (NFL) and their sixth under head coach Dennis Green.
-Despite an 8–2 start, the Vikings would go on to lose five consecutive matches, finishing fourth in the division.
+Despite an 8–2 start, the Vikings would go on to lose five consecutive games, finishing fourth in the division.
 The team ultimately won their final game of the regular season, matching their 9–7 record from 1996 and claiming the 6th seed in the playoffs for a second consecutive year.
-In the wild card round against the New York Giants, the Vikings came back from a 22–13 deficit with 90 seconds to play to win 23–22, their first playoff victory since 1988.
-In the divisional round, the Vikings were defeated 38–22 by the San Francisco 49ers.
+In the Wild Card Round against the New York Giants, the Vikings came back from a 22–13 deficit with 90 seconds to play to win 23–22, their first playoff victory since 1988.
+In the Divisional Round, the Vikings were defeated 38–22 by the San Francisco 49ers.

 Vikings defensive tackle John Randle led the league in sacks with 15.5.
 Wide receiver Cris Carter's 13 touchdown receptions also were most in the league.

 Before the season, the Vikings acquired Randall Cunningham after a year out of the game, a move that reunited Cunningham with his former Philadelphia Eagles teammate Cris Carter.

 One notable moment from the season, was in the Week 7 game against the Carolina Panthers, Brad Johnson threw a touchdown pass to himself, making it the first time in NFL history that it happened.
-It would never happen again until Marcus Mariota of the Tennessee Titans did it in the 2017 AFC Wild Card Round against the Kansas City Chiefs.
+It would not happen again until Marcus Mariota of the Tennessee Titans did it in the 2017 AFC Wild Card Round against the Kansas City Chiefs.